Test-For-PLVMedia/GuideTestSite2/h.saa8t5379qfj.md

 A good checklist is:

-*   Does the UPS turn on without complaints?
-*   Can you connect to every display?
-    *   Wirecast (+Graphics), Replay, Switcher Multicam
-*   Is every connection on the patch panel solid?
-Can you get every camera to show up on multicam?
+*   Does the UPS turn on without complaints?*   Can you connect to every display?    *   Wirecast (+Graphics), Replay, Switcher Multicam*   Is every connection on the patch panel solid?
+Can you get every camera to show up on multicam?*   Can you create a replay file?
+Does the replay surface work?    *   Can you see replay on switcher multiview?    *   Can you get every camera in?*   Can you connect to the internet?
-*   Are you getting the PROG IN video signal in wirecast?
-*   Can you create a replay file?
-Does the replay surface work?
-    *   Can you see replay on switcher multiview?
-    *   Can you get every camera in?
-*   Can you connect to the internet?

 Patch Panels
 ------------